harperjuanl/kubeflow-examples/helmet_detection/kserve/README.md

-# Helmet Detection Deployment on with Kubeflow KServe
+# Helmet Detection Model Serving on with Kubeflow KServe

 ## Intruction